 In 2017 NVIDIA’s Educator GPU Grant program made specialized hardware available to several groups at the University.
-Two cards, one directly given by NVIDIA to CIS and one provided by the same program and generously transferred from Electrical and Computer Engineering, were combined with assets provided by centralized IT and Steve Vittitoe, a local University benefactor.
-This collection allowed students and staff to build a new specialized server named pascal.valpo.edu.
+Two Titan X Pascals were provided.
+One was given to CIS in response to a proposal submitted by CIS faculty and Professor Jon Beagley of MST.
+The other was sent to Electrical and Computer Engineering and was later generously transferred to CIS.
+These were combined with assets provided by the University’s central IT team and Steve Vittitoe, a local University benefactor.
+This set of components allowed students and staff to build a new specialized server named pascal.valpo.edu.

 - Two NVIDIA Titan X Pascal GPUs (~7000 CUDA cores)

-- recently added: NVIDIA SLI Bridge unit to link the GPU cards [‘4 slot’]
+- added: NVIDIA SLI Bridge unit to link the GPU cards [‘4 slot’]

 - Motherboard – Supermicro MBD-X10DAX EATX Dual-CPU LGA2011-3